Tony Franklin (kicker): Professional career

-Franklin was drafted by the Philadelphia Eagles in the third round of the 1979 NFL Draft.
+Franklin was drafted by the Philadelphia Eagles in the third round of the 1979 NFL draft.
 He was credited with the fourth longest field goal (at the time) in NFL history during his rookie year with the Eagles, a 59-yarder at Dallas on November 12, 1979.
 Franklin played in Super Bowl XV and kicked a 30-yard field goal.

-On February 21, 1984, Franklin was traded to the New England Patriots for a sixth-round draft choice in the 1985 NFL Draft.
+On February 21, 1984, Franklin was traded to the New England Patriots for a sixth-round draft choice in the 1985 NFL draft.
 He led the NFL in scoring (140 points) and field goals made (32) in 1986 and was selected to represent the AFC in the Pro Bowl.
-He played in Super Bowl XX and kicked a 36-yard field goal.
+He played in Super Bowl XX and kicked a 36-yard field goal, the first points scored in the 46-10 loss.
 The 32 field goals he made in 1986 was a Patriots single-season franchise record until Stephen Gostkowski broke the record in 2008.
 After being cut by New England, Franklin was out of football until 1988, when an injury crisis led the Miami Dolphins to sign him.
-Unfortunately, Franklin's time with the Dolphins was highlighted by a disastrous game against his former team where he missed three field goals (including a 23-yarder) and the Patriots ended Miami's playoff hopes with a 6-3 road win.
+Unfortunately, Franklin's time with the Dolphins was highlighted by a disastrous game against his former team where he missed three field goals (including a 23-yarder) and the Patriots ended Miami's playoff hopes with a 6–3 road win.
 Franklin was cut after that and never played another game in the NFL.